-Our friends over at notjustbingo.com have provided us with some great ideas for your Fall BINGO activities!
+Our friends over at notjustbingo.com have provided us with some great ideas for your Fall or Winter BINGO activities!
 We’d love for you to share your feedback in the comments!

 Bingo is fun, but over time it can become monotonous and a bit stale, even for those calling the game.
 Consider adding more energy to your next bingo game with a few new twists.

 2. Use food for the games.
-For instance, if you are hosting a fun Halloween-themed bingo game, use candy corn or Sweet-Tarts as the bingo markers.
-You will probably want to use Halloween candy for the prizes as well.
+For instance, if you are hosting a fun Christmas themed Bingo game, use red and green M&M’s or Hershey’s Kisses as the bingo markers.
+You will probably want to use holiday themed prizes as well.

 3. Alter your bingo cards.
 It’s so easy to change the mood or style of a bingo game by changing the five letters at the top of the bingo board.
 Throughout autumn, consider playing A-C-O-R-N instead of B-I-N-G-O. You can make the simple change by taping construction paper squares featuring the new letters at the top of the bingo boards.
 Just make sure to tell the bingo caller about the change!
 In addition, if you are going to play A-C-O-R-N, consider using acorn caps as the bingo markers.
 Another autumn bingo idea includes hosting an apple cider bingo game with the letters C-I-D-E-R at the top of the bingo boards – but don’t forget to serve the apple cider!